 Painter | Sculptor | Engraver | Author

 Influenced by Impressionism, he began his artistic training at the Academy of Madrid.
-On Miro's advice, he then left for Paris, where he joined the group of surrealists.
+On Joan Miro's advice, he then left for Paris, where he joined other artists, such as Pablo Picasso and René Magritte. and met his future wife and inspiration Gala.

 Dalí and sculpture